tytydraco/yessleep/out/A_conversation_in_the_silence.md

 Ever since I can remember, I’ve had an aversion to being alone.
-More accurately, I hated being left alone with my thoughts.
+More accurately, I hated being left alone.

 As a baby, my parents told me I cried the loudest the moment they left the room.
 But when we moved to the city, they noticed I became much calmer.
 Even when they left me be, I didn't wail like I used to.
 I always wondered why that was, until high school.
 That was when I realized it wasn't the loneliness I feared; it was the silence that comes with it.